root-project/web/manual/fitting/index.md

    bool Fitter::SetFCN(const ROOT::Math::IBaseFunctionMultiDim & f, const double * initialParameters = 0, unsigned int dataSize=0, bool isChi2Fit = false)
 {% endhighlight %}

 - A function object implementing the [ROOT::Math::FitMethodFunction](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a4146844bcfb2608f1dd869ffc968e6f7){:target="_blank"} interface.
 This is an interface class that extends [ROOT::Math::IBaseFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a12ea485a599dc09eb802bd98e15228b9){:target="_blank"} with some additional functions which can be used when fitting is done.
-The extra functionality is required by some fitting algorithms like Fumili or GSLMultiFit.
+The extra functionality is required by some fitting algorithms like [FUMILI]({{"/manual/math/#fumili-minimization-package" | relative_url}}) or `GSLMultiFit`.

 {% highlight C++ %}